Nevuqe/nqc/sys/dev/pms/nqc/driver/ini/src/Readme.nqc.txt

 5. Description
 --------------
-  1. This driver has been built and tested on FreeBSD 9.0 amd64
+  1. This driver has been built and tested on NQC 9.0 amd64

 6. Additional Notes